cdapio/hydrator-plugins/transform-plugins/docs/XMLMultiParser-transform.md

 **schema:** The schema of records to output.
 Each field in the schema must be a child of the XML element referenced by the XPath.
 Currently only simply types are supported.

+**enableExternalGeneralEntities:** This enables processing external generic entities while reading xml file.
+Defaults to `false`.

+**enableExternalParameterEntities:** This enables processing external generic entities while reading xml file.

+**loadExternalDTD**: This enables processing external DTDs while reading xml file.

+**disallowDocTypeDTD**: This prevents processing any DTDs while reading xml files.
+This defaults to `false` from the plugin but when configuring the plugin via UI this will be set to true.
+This is to prevent xxe based xml vulnerabilities while reading the xml file.
+Please read more about [xxe xml vulnerability here](https://owasp.org/www-community/vulnerabilities/XML_External_Entity_(XXE)_Processing).

 Conditions
 ----------
 If error dataset is configured, then all the erroneous rows, if present in the input, will be committed to the